 Towards the northern edge of the beach, you’ll find a cluster of cozy cafes perfect for grabbing a bite or something to drink.

 We Cafe is an Insta hotspot with quirky and colorful decor.
 But if you’re after some fancy specialty brewed coffee, freshly baked desserts, and great ocean scenery, definitely pop in at Poseidon Cafe.
+Just keep in mind that many of the cafes here only open around noon.

 If you still feel like exploring, follow the trail to its end.
 There you’ll find a tiny secluded bay with pretty views.